orefalo/g2/README.md

 The contents of the staging area can be committed with the `g ci -m "msg"` command.
 No rocket science here, you may however like the `g undo commit` command that reverts the last commit

-I would recommend a look at the cheatsheet to better understand how these commands work: [CheatSheet](http://orefalo.github.com/g2/)
+I would recommend a look at the cheat sheet to better understand how these commands work: [CheatSheet](http://orefalo.github.com/g2/)

 ##Undoing